cysouw/diathesis/text/c01_introduction.md

 For that reason I will not introduce new terms for these diatheses, but designate them as 'reversed' versions of demotions.
 For example, the reversal of a passive ~~[OBJ > SBJ > ADJ]~~ is a reversed passive ~~[ADJ > SBJ > OBJ]~~.
 This naming convention is just a stop-gap introduced for the current analysis of German, because there is not enough positive evidence to provide a thorough analysis of such diatheses.
 These names should not be interpreted as a semantic analysis, e.g. a reversed passive is semantically not related to the passive at all.
 -->

 A ~~reversed passive [ADJ > SBJ > OBJ]~~ demotes the subject to object and at the same time promotes a new subject from an erstwhile adjunct role.
-An example in German is the diathesis from *erben* 'to inherit' to *enterben* 'to disinherit' [@Next], see [@sec:preverb-inverted-passive-accusative-loss].
-This is semantically very close to a causative ~~[Ø > SBJ > OBJ]~~, in which the newly introduced causer can sometimes be expressed as an adjunct [@NNext].
+An example in German is the diathesis from *erben* 'to inherit' to *enterben* 'to disinherit' [@next], see [@sec:preverb-inverted-passive-accusative-loss].
+This is semantically very close to a causative ~~[Ø > SBJ > OBJ]~~, in which the newly introduced causer can sometimes be expressed as an adjunct [@nnext].
 This affinity between a reversed passive and a causative is reminiscent of the affinity between a passive and an anticausative.
 In both pairs, the difference amounts to a switch between the closely related macro-role of an optional adjunct ~~(ADJ)~~ and being completely unexpressed ~~(Ø)~~.

 :::ex
 a.
 Ich erbe den Schreibtisch von meinem Vater.